Pwd9000-ML/blog-devto/posts/2023/DevOps-Terraform-Functions/DevOps-Terraform-Functions.md

 "mysupercoolstorageaccoun"
 ```

 This is much better!
-The storage account will now be provisioned by simply amending our original terraform code as follow:
+The storage account can now be provisioned by simply amending our original terraform code as follow:

 ```hcl
 variable "storage_account_name" {